Excel Data Forms: The Hidden Hero of Productivity

-I’ll admit Excel data entry isn’t difficult, just tedious.
+I’ll admit that while Excel data entry isn’t difficult it can be tedious.
 You type in one cell and move to the next.
-However, I had a project where each record spanned past my monitor’s width, so I had a horizontal scrollbar.
-And several cells contained a paragraph of pasted text.
+However, I had a project where each record spanned past my screen width, so I had a horizontal scrollbar.
+Several cells contained a paragraph of pasted text.

 I wanted an Excel data entry form that would allow me to focus on one entry.
-This would also make it easier to copy and paste information from a source document into the required textbox.
+This would make copying and pasting information from a source document into the required textbox easier.

 The problem with using the default data entry method is that it’s easy to lose sight of your target.
 You also have to navigate to the next row.
 An Excel form can solve these issues.